N-cryptd/CryptoCNN/development_guidelines.md

 ## Update Development Guidelines

 If necessary, update these development guidelines to reflect anything learned while working on the project.
 This document should evolve as the project progresses and development practices improve.

+## Logging

+Implement logging in all Python scripts to track execution flow, monitor function calls, and debug potential issues.
+Use the `logging` module in Python and configure it to output relevant information at different levels (INFO, DEBUG, ERROR) as needed.